suterma/replayer-pwa/doc/media-handling/README.md

 -   Fading handling
 -   Detune/pitch shift handing (planned)

-The underlying source (HTML media element or some widget in case of 3rd party sources) is intentionally not exposed, all manipulation must be carried out in the Handler.
+The underlying source (HTML media element or some widget in case of 3rd party sources) is intentionally not exposed, all manipulation must be carried out via the Handler.

 If outside access to the underlying media source is required (e.g. for additional visualization), it must be implemented separately from the handler.